robertcorponoi/gameguard/README.md

 # GameGuard

-GameGuard is a JavaScript game server for managing your game's players and state
+GameGuard is a NodeJS game server that can be used to manage the players connecting to your game, manage rooms and the players in them, and more.

 </div>